Tasks, Actions & Agents

 print_dataset_or_file_length"My first action"--data-input "News Headlines"To start an action, you can run actions start with the name or ID of the created action:

-This will create a new execution, run the code and save all output to the logs.
+This will create a new execution, run the code and save all output to the logs, which you can access via the Logs tab or actions logs.
 Actions can have many executions over time – for instance, for regular training runs, end-to-end testing, deployment or data import and export.

 Agents